jejacks0n/guard-teaspoon/README.md

 end
 ```

-You may also want to include one of the filesystem gems that [Guard suggests](https://github.com/guard/guard#efficient-filesystem-handling), and in our example we included the OS X `rb-inotify`.
+You may also want to include one of the filesystem gems that [Guard suggests](https://github.com/guard/guard#efficient-filesystem-handling), and in our example we included `rb-fsevent`.

 We recommend you check out the [installation steps for Teabag](https://github.com/modeset/teabag#installation), and [read about configuration](https://github.com/modeset/teabag#configuration), but basically it boils down to running the generator.